 Sleep disorders not only rob us of a restful night, but they also have side-effects that go far beyond our simply feeling tired in the morning.
 Sleep apnea and insomnia are two of the most common sleep disorders and both pose long-term, serious health risks if left untreated.

 If you have trouble falling asleep or staying asleep, if you disturb the sleep of others, or if you often find yourself needing a “cat nap” during the day, these issues should be discussed with your doctor.
 In particular, if you know you snore, and you often feel exhausted, you could have Sleep Apnea.
-According to the National Institutes of Health, sleep apnea affects more than 12,000,000 Americans…. and 85% of them don’t know it!
+According to the American Sleep Apnea Association, sleep apnea affects more than 30,000,000 adults in the United States…. and 80% of them don’t know it!

 Sleep Aids for Sleep Disorders

 Sleep aids can help individuals who have difficulty falling asleep (as is the case with insomnia), but it’s not uncommon to experience brain fog (forgetfulness, trouble concentrating, and in some cases, confusion) along with drowsiness when these are taken.
 Over the counter and prescription medications, nutritional supplements, and Chinese herbs can all have side effects or cause drug interactions.
 When shopping for supplements, it’s also very important to note that the FDA does not regulate the supplement industry with the result that some products may have labeling inaccuracies.
 For these reasons, be sure to talk to your doctor before taking any type of sleep aid.